Hadrien-Montanelli/nonlocalPDEs/README.md

 # nonlocalPDEs
-MATLAB codes to solve nonlocal PDEs on the sphere.
+MATLAB package to solve nonlocal PDEs on the sphere.

 Requires:
 1) Julia - https://julialang.org